NapkinVisual/Napkin-Visual/docs/api-reference/reducers/reducers.md

 ## keplerGlReducer

-Kepler.gl reducer to be mounted to your store.
+The reducer to be mounted to your store.
 You can mount `keplerGlReducer` at property `keplerGl`, if you choose to mount it at another address e.g. `foo` you will need to specify it when you mount `KeplerGl` component in your app with `getState: state => state.foo`

 **Examples**